psemiletov/drumrox/docs/index.md

 # Drumrox: LV2 drum machine

+Drumrox is an easy way to write drum tracks as MIDI at your DAW, using Hydrogen and Drumrox kits.

-Drumrox is LV2 drum machine (based on DrMr) to load Hydrogen drumkits.
-The main goal of Drumrox is to keep it compatible with MODERN Hydrogen kit format.
+Drumrox is LV2 drum machine (based on DrMr) to load Hydrogen and Drumrox drumkits.
+Drumrox is compatible with MODERN Hydrogen kit format.
 More of that, Drumrox has own simple drumkit format and the repository with [Drumrox kits](https://github.com/psemiletov/drumrox-kits)

 [Drumrox github](https://github.com/psemiletov/drumrox) *